CrystalW11/C_-Sharp_Notes/02-Create And Run Simple C# Console Applications/02-Call Methods From The .NET Class Library/04-Return values and parameters of Methods/Return values and parameters of Methods.md

 ### Method parameters and arguments in the calling statement

 When you call a method, you can pass in values that the method will use to complete its task.
 These values are called **arguments**.
-The method uses the arguments to assign values to the **parameters** that are defined in the method's signature.
+The method uses the arguments to assign values to the **paramet ers** that are defined in the method's signature.
 A method can require one or more parameters to accomplish its task, or none at all.

 ❗**Note**